FlowFuse/node-red-dashboard/docs/getting-started.md

 <img data-zoomable style="max-width: 400px; margin: auto;" src="/images/dashboard-sidebar-clientdata.png" alt="Screenshot of an example 'Client Data' tab"/>
 <em>Screenshot of an example "Client Data" tab</em>

+If "Include Client Data" is toggled on, then _all_ `msg` objects emitted from _all_ nodes will contain a `msg._client` object, which will at a minimum detail the `socketId` for the connected client.
+It is possible to add on more data to this object, such as a username, email address, or other unique identifier with Dashboard plugins, e.g. the [FlowFuse User Plugin](https://flowfuse.com/blog/2024/04/displaying-logged-in-users-on-dashboard/).

-If toggled on, a `msg` can include a `msg._client` value to specify a particular connection (e.g. username, socket ID) that the data should be sent to, rather than to all clients.
+The "Accept Client Data" table allow configuration over which node types will pay attention to any provided `msg._client` information.
+Any `msg` sent _to_ one of these nodes can include a `msg._client` value to specify a particular connection (e.g. username, socket ID) that the data should be sent to, rather than to all clients.

 For users familiar with the original Node-RED Dashboard, you'll recognise this pattern from what you could do with `ui-notification` and `ui-control`, now, in Dashboard 2.0, it's possible for _all_ widgets.

 The key here is that data is generally injected into a node as a consequence of a user action, e.g. clicking a button, viewing a page, or submitting a form, and the responding data is sent _only_ back to that user.

-An easy example of this design pattern in Dashboard 2.0 is to utilise the [UI Event](./nodes/widgets/ui-event.md) node:
+An easy example of this design pattern in Dashboard 2.0 is to utilise the [UI Event](./nodes/widgets/ui-event.md) node.
 The `ui-event` node emits a `msg` when a user loads a page.
 Within the `msg` is a full `msg._client` data object available for that client's connection.
-If this message is then sent onto another node that accept client data, then that full `msg` will _only_ be sent to that connection.
+If this message is then sent onto another node that accept client data, then that full `msg` will _only_ be sent to that specified client.

-#### Saving Client Data

-If you have users submitting form data for example, you may want to save that data on a user-by-user basis.
-You can utilise the `msg._client` properties to provide you a key with which to save that data.
-This could be a username, email address, or the unique websocket ID.

-_Note:_ SocketID will reset on every page refresh, and is not a reliable way of ensuring you're communicating with the same client/user.
-Usernames, e-mail addresses and other personal information are available via authentication plugins such as the [FlowFuse User Plugin](https://flowfuse.com/blog/2024/04/displaying-logged-in-users-on-dashboard/).

-Here we have an example flow which maps submitted data to the socket ID, and then retrieves that data

 ### Example